 Yes, with a few exceptions: I am bound to report any intent to commit a crime, harm self or others, or if I suspect child or elder abuse.
 The other exception to this can only occur when the client signs a release of information form authorizing me to share certain information with whatever third party they deem appropriate.

 No, I do not.
-Although, there may be rare cases in which medication may be a good option along with talk therapy, research shows that it is often times no more effective than any other type of treatment and sometimes even harmful.
-To me, this should always be an absolute, last resort and saved for the cases in which it truly is the best option and as such will be the most helpful to the client.
+Although, there may be cases in which medication may be a good option along with talk therapy, research shows that it is sometimes no more effective than any other type of treatment.
+To me, this should always be a last resort and saved for the cases in which it truly is the best option and as such will be the most helpful to the client.
 Medication must always be prescribed by a Psychiatrist or other medical professional.

 Services may be covered in full or in part by your health insurance.
 Please check your coverage carefully by asking the following question:

 As a common courtesy, 24 hours notice is required for all cancellations and reschedules.
-Failure to do so will result in a no show fee.
+Failure to do so will result in a no show/late cancel fee.